Su-Li-Fuwa/2021Spring-CV-Project/README.md

 ![image](./examples.png)
 **Figure:** *Example which is showing the satisfying real image editing achieved by our application.*

 This is a shared repository for 2021 Spring Computer Vision course project, which implements a compact application to do real image editing.
 Our application takes advantage of pre-trained GANs and corresponding inversion models.
 Taking only one pair of images as input, it can find user-defined semantic directions efficiently and with high accuracy, compared with previous approaches.
 These directions can then be applied on inverted latent codes and editing certain semantics of real images.
+See final report [there](./CV_FinalReport_Direction_in_GAN_Latent_Space.pdf).

 The application is implemented mainly on StyleGAN2 and [FFHQ](https://github.com/NVlabs/ffhq-dataset), the inversion model we use is the [in-domain](https://github.com/genforce/idinvert_pytorch) inversion model.